jackyzha0/jackyzha0.github.io/content/posts/a-failure-resume/index.md

 I've recently been inspired by both Kate Huang[^2] and Joice Tang's[^3] failure resumes and decided to make my own.

-What I wanted to try with this failure resume is, rather than focusing on the individual failures themselves, note what I learned about each of them and how each one was necessary.
+What I wanted to try with this failure resume is, rather than focusing on the individual failures themselves, note what I learned from each of them.
 Hopefully, it'll serve as a powerful reminder to myself of how much I've struggled to get to where I am and why I deserve to be here.
-And more importantly, it serves as a place to reflect and learn from your past mistakes and be less scared of failure in the future.
+And more importantly, it serves as a place to reflect and learn from the past and be less scared of failure in the future.

 *A 2021 update:* Keeping a failure resume has let me be so much more ambitious in trying new things and applying for things I would otherwise think I'm unqualified to apply for!
 I'm really glad I started this.

 Now with all that stuff out of the way, here's the juicy list you've been waiting for:

 ## 2021

+* Had to cut out a bunch of commitments in order to maintain mental sanity
+  * While this isn't a 'failure' in the traditional sense, it was a failure for me in terms of setting good boundaries for myself.
+I had been spending way too much of my 'free' time working for projects and commitments I wasn't 100% interested in.
+I missed being able to just dedicate an afternoon to tinkering and exploring an idea so I decided to make the leap and cut down on commitments.
+If it's not a hell yes, it's a no.

 * Rejected from the Delta Fellowship